matter-labs/zksync-web-era-docs/docs/dev/tutorials/gated-nft-paymaster-tutorial.md

 - Write a `mint` function for the `ERC721.sol` contract.
 - Design and implement the validation logic for the `ERC721GatedPaymaster.sol` contract.
 - Deploy `Greeter.sol`, `ERC721.sol`, and `ERC721GatedPaymaster.sol` contracts.
-- Connect our frontend application with users MetaMask wallets.
+- Connect our frontend application with users' MetaMask wallets.
 - Initialize our contracts to facilitate interaction on the client side.
 - Fetch data to display in a React component.
 - Harness the capabilities of our paymaster based on NFT possession.